-We’ve received many questions about Youcef’s faith and even have seen some statements that say he is not a Christian.
+We’ve received many questions over the years about the faith Youcef, Behnam and other believers we have represented over the years and have even seen some statements that say he is not a Christian.
 I would like to respond to these things in a public way.
-First in regards to the question if Youcef is a Christian; Youcef is a man that heard the Gospel of the Lord Jesus Christ, responded by faith and it changed his life through the power of the Holy Spirit.
+First in regards to the question if they are a Christian; Youcef, Behnam and Amin are men that heard the Gospel of the Lord Jesus Christ, responded by faith and it changed their lives through the power of the Holy Spirit.

-I would like to give a little background to those who charge him with being a member of a non-Christian cult.
-He has been charged with not being a Trinitarian and a video of an interview with him was posted where he stated he did not believe that God was a Trinity.
+I would like to give a little background to those who charge them with being a member of a non-Christian cult.
+They have been charged with not being a Trinitarian and a video of an interview with Youcef was posted where he stated he did not believe that God was a Trinity.
 The video did not show the rest of what he said.
 Therefore, I want to give you a little background to what he believes in.
-The Church of Iran, of which he is a part, holds to a view that is very much the same as the viewpoint of the apologists of the 2nd and 3rd Century.
+He holds to a view that is very much the same as the viewpoint of the apologists of the 2nd and 3rd Century.
 There are many theologians in the 20th and 21st Century that have acknowledged that persons is not an adequate expression for the distinctions within God.
 Theologians Karl Barth and Eberhard Jungel preferred to use the terms “modes of being” in contrast to persons.
 John S Whale regarded the Trinity as a “personal unity existing eternally in three eternal modes or functions.”3 Many theologians have acknowledged that the word “persons” as a translation of hypostasis is not an adequate expression.
 We agree with this assessment and suggest using the terminology that these scholars have suggested as well.

 The early church theologian that first used the term trinity is named Tertullian.
 He viewed the logos as having went forth from God just prior to creation.
 He used this picture, based upon Hebrews 1:3, to describe the trinity; The Father is the sun, the source.
 The Son is the light that comes forth from the source and the Holy Spirit is the energy produced by the sun.
 This picture certainly does not give us a social trinity of three individual persons that had fellowship for eternity.